Gary Macy

-Gary Allan Macy is an American theologian and historian specializing in medieval Christianity, liturgy and the history of women's ordination in the Western Church.
+Gary Allan Macy (born 1950) is an American theologian and historian specializing in medieval Christianity, liturgy and the history of women's ordination in the Western Church.
 He was professor emeritus of Theology at Santa Clara University, where he held the John Nobili, S.J.
 Professorship of Theology from 2007 to 2017.
 During his tenure, he also served as chair of the Department of Religious Studies (2011 - 2015) and director of the Graduate Program in Pastoral Ministries (2013 - 2017).
 Macy is best known for his book The Hidden History of Women's Ordination: Female Clergy in the Medieval West, which explores the historical presence and later marginalization of ordained women in medieval Christianity.

 Education and academic career

 Macy received his Honors Bachelor of Arts and Master of Arts degrees from Marquette University.
 He completed his Doctor of Philosophy in Divinity at the University of Cambridge in 1978.

 He began his academic career at the University of San Diego in 1978, where he served as professor and chair of the Department of Religious Studies and acting associate graduate dean.
 In 2007, he joined Santa Clara University, where he held various academic and administrative positions, including chair of the Department of Religious Studies and director of the Graduate Program in Pastoral Ministries.
 He has also held visiting appointments at Marquette University and the University of Notre Dame.

+While serving as Director of Santa Clara University's Graduate Program in Pastoral Ministries (2013–2017), Macy oversaw the expansion of the program's course delivery methods.
+Under his leadership, the program added hybrid formats combining in-person weekend sessions at diocesan sites with online components, alongside traditional on-campus offerings.
+This expansion aimed to make the program more accessible to students in other dioceses throughout California.